AREA44/astro-everest/README.md

 # Astro Everest

-Astro Everest is an image gallery built with Alpine.js and TailwindCSS.
+Astro Everest is an image gallery built with Alpine.js and Tailwind CSS.

 ## Develop locally